Azure/azure-sdk/docs/dotnet/implementation.md

 ### Constant values for enumeration-like structures {#dotnet-enums-values}

-{% include requirement/SHOULD id="dotnet-enums-values-define" %} define a nested static class named `Values` with public constants if and only if extensible enum values *must* be used as constant expressions, e.g. attribute values:
+{% include requirement/SHOULD id="dotnet-enums-values-define" %} define a nested static class named `Values` with public constants if and only if extensible enum values *must* be used as constant expressions, for example:

+- Attribute values
+- Default parameter values
+- Switch statements and expressions

 ```csharp
 public partial readonly struct EncryptionAlgorithm : IEquatable<EncryptionAlgorithm>